What is brand identity?

-Perceived quality can be used to differentiate, and by doing so, you can loop back to the first benefit and charge a price premium for your strong brand.
+Perceived quality can be used to differentiate your brand, and by doing so, you can loop back to the first benefit and charge a price premium for your strong brand.

 For smaller businesses, investing in your brand identity can help you leapfrog other, bigger competitors and start winning more of the business you want.

-In short: A good brand makes you stand out from the competition
+In short: A good brand identity makes you stand out from the competition

 Still need convincing?

 Here’s the rub; get yourself a strong brand identity and